Lee Sung-kyung

 Lee Sung-kyung (born August 10, 1990) is a South Korean model, actress and singer.
 She is best known for her roles in television series Cheese in the Trap (2016), The Doctors (2016), Weightlifting Fairy Kim Bok-joo (2016), and the second and third seasons of Dr. Romantic (2020–2023).

 Early life and education

 Lee was born on August 10, 1990, in Goyang, South Korea.
+Lee has one younger sister, Lee Sung-eun, who is a musical actress.
 On February 22, 2016, Lee graduated from Dongduk Women's University.

 Career

 2008–2013: Beginnings as a model

 Lee began her entertainment career as a model where she competed at the local Super Model Contest in 2008.
 In 2013, The Papers collaborated with Lee with the single "I Love You".

 2014–2017: Acting and singing debut

 In 2014, Lee made her acting debut with a supporting role in television drama It's Okay, That's Love, being the first model-actress promoted under YG KPlus, the joint venture of YG Entertainment and K-Plus.
 This was followed by weekend drama, Flower of Queen in 2015.
 She won "Best New Actress" in a Special Project Drama at the MBC Drama Awards for her role.

 In January 2016, Lee featured in tvN's college romance series, Cheese in the Trap.
 On April 28, 2016, Lee released a collaboration single with Eddy Kim, which is a cover of Sharp's "My Lips like Warm Coffee".
 Lee then starred in the SBS' prime-time medical drama, The Doctors as a neurosurgeon.

 The same year, she took on her first leading role in Weightlifting Fairy Kim Bok-joo, a youth sports drama inspired by the real-life story of Olympic weightlifting champion Jang Mi-ran.
 In 2017, Lee dubbed the film Trolls alongside Park Hyung-sik.
 She was also cast in the romance film Love+Sling, directed by first-time director Kim Dae-woong.
 She was also featured in Psy's 4×2=8 with the single "Last Scene".